MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 If Rose was just another run of the mill player who bet on baseball, I think he would have just went away quietly long ago.

-If Rose wasn’t a feisty person who was “obsessed” with everything and competitive, I wouldn’t be writing this now.
+If Rose wasn’t a feisty person who was “obsessed” with everything competitive, I wouldn’t be writing this now.

 But, Rose wants into the Hall.
 His book went into detail about all of his sins to convince the general public and heck, anyone that will listen, that he should be there.